liam-wiltshire/talks/machinelearning/content.md

 ```

 ???
-Given something even further out (longer than all measured bananas as well as the wrong colour), the average becomes 1.6
+- Given something even further out (longer than all measured bananas as well as the wrong colour), the average becomes 1.6
+- It looks like we should be able to use the distance metric, but we still need to understand what 'normal' looks like

 ---